jsade/obsidian-vale/README.md

 ## Usage

-### Check Document
+### Check document

+- **Edit mode**: Ensure your note is active and in Edit mode
 - **Command Palette**: `Vale: Check document` (or use configured hotkey)
 - **Ribbon Icon**: Click the Vale icon in the left sidebar to run a check

-Underlined text indicates issues (click any underline to view details in the panel):
+Underlined squiggly text indicates issues (click any underline to view details in the panel):

 - **Red underline**: Errors
 - **Orange underline**: Warnings
 - **Purple underline**: Suggestions

-### View Details and Fix Issues
+### View details and fix issues

-**Method 1: Hover Tooltip** (Planned for future release)
+**Method 1: Hover Tooltip**
 - Hover over underlined text to see a tooltip with:
 	- Issue description
 	- Suggested fixes (click to apply)
 	- Actions (ignore, disable rule)

 **Method 2: Results Panel**
 - Open the Vale panel from the sidebar:
 	- Use `Vale: Check document` command to run check and open panel
 	- Use `Vale: Open Vale panel` command to just open the panel
 - Click an alert to jump to its location in the editor
 - Review all issues in one place

-### Interactive Navigation
+### Interactive navigation

 The plugin provides seamless bidirectional navigation between the editor and results panel: